daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 ---
-title: "Productize AI/ML solutions with sound business fundamentals."
+title: "Using a startup mentality to productize AI/ML solutions."
 date: 2022-16-10
 katex: true
 markup: "mmark"
 ---
-# Productize AI with sound business fundamentals
+# Using a startup mentality to productize AI solutions
-## Why startup thinking is all you need to succesfully integrate AI/ML into commercial contexts
+## Why sound business fundamentals is all you need to succesfully integrate AI in commercial contexts
 ---

 <p align="center"> <img src="/posts/blog_AI_image.jpeg"/ width = "475" height = "225"> </p>